Cmhouseholder/CMH-cv/index.md

 __Neurobiology Course: Synapses and Circuits (SYNC)__
 - *Marine Biological Labratory, Woods Hole, MA*
 - **Position**: Teaching Assistant
+- Mentored two graduate students through an intensive 2-week research project exploring the role of TBX2 transcription factors in photoreceptor ablation and regeneration in zebrafish.

 `2021-2023`
 __Introductory to Principles of Cell and Molecular Biology__